 the USB device.

-and executed without installation.
 The archive can be extracted using unzip

-the program must be run via sudo
+and the program must be run via sudo

 so it can write to the memory stick device.